techidaily/site-screen-video-capture/source/_posts/new-dark-realm-explorations-dos-and-donts-of-nocturnal-shooting.md

 Experts suggest using a sturdy camera tripod, and it will be better to get a remote release.
 With this, you can trigger the camera without touching the shutter button, and it will reduce the movement of the camera.

-## Part 2: Don't-Dos in Night Portraits

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/aqeO4ed766s?si=AWtKHxP4hvQRd_lk" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/XVsiIO7hWOc?si=UvWnqxaI_yHwEr74" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## Part 2: Don't-Dos in Night Portraits

 ### 1\.
 Don't dress in dark